 - Line 1: Choice of a lattice descriptor.
-Lattice descriptors specify not only what lattice you are going to use (for 2D simulations, the current OpenLB release gives you no choice but D2Q9 anyway), but also potentially the nature of additional scalars, such as an external force field, for which memory needs to be allocated on a grid cell. - Line 2: Choice of double precision floating point arithmetic.
+Lattice descriptors specify not only which lattice you are going to use (for 2D simulations, the current OpenLB release gives you no choice but D2Q9 anyway), but also potentially the nature of additional scalars, such as an external force field, for which memory needs to be allocated on a grid cell. - Line 2: Choice of double precision floating point arithmetic.
 Any other floating point type can be used, including built-in types and user-defined types which are implemented through a C++ class. - Lines 3-7: Constants to specify the dimensions of the $nx \times ny$ lattice and the total number numIter of iteration steps.
-The relaxation parameter $\omega$ is the inverse of the relaxation time $\tau$ .
-It determines the value of the shear viscosity $\nu$ of the fluid. - Line 10: This line is gratuitous in sequential programs, but it is required in the context of MPI-parallelism (which is explained in Lesson 10).
+The relaxation parameter ω is the reciprocal of the relaxation time τ .
+It determines the value of the shear viscosity ν of the fluid. - Line 10: This line is gratuitous in sequential programs, but it is required in the context of MPI-parallelism (which is explained in Lesson 10).
 As a general rule, you will always want your program to be ready for both sequential and parallel executions.
 It is therefore good practice to include this line as a matter of routine, in all cases. - Line 12: Instantiation of a BlockLattice2D object.
-At this point, memory for the nx×ny×9 particle populations is allocated.
-If additional memory has been requested for external scalars (this is not the case here), this memory is also allocated during the instantiation of the Block-Lattice2D. - Lines 13-16: The Dynamics object determines the implementation of the collision step on grid nodes, in this case BGK [2].
-Objects of type BGKdynamics can be customized by indicating how the moments of distribution functions (particle density, velocity, etc.) should be computed.
-By choosing a specific Momenta object, one can for example implement boundary conditions in which the dynamics is the same as in the bulk, but the momenta are computed differently because of missing particle populations.
+At this point, memory for the $nx \times ny \times 9$ particle populations is allocated.
+If additional memory has been requested for external scalars (this is not the case here), this memory is also allocated during the instantiation of the BlockLattice2D. - Lines 13-16: The Dynamics object determines the implementation of the collision step on grid nodes, in this case BGK [15].
+Objects of type BGKdynamics can be customized by indicating how the momenta of distribution functions (particle density, velocity, etc.) should be computed.
+By choosing a specific Momenta object, one can, for example, implement boundary conditions in which the dynamics are the same as in the bulk, but the momenta are computed differently because of missing particle populations.
 In the present example, a default implementation is chosen for the computation of the momenta.

-- Line 17: The previously instantiated dynamics is to be used on all lattice nodes.
-The domain on which to instantiate the dynamics is indicated explicitly, the x-index ranging from 0 to nx-1, and the y-index from 0 to ny-1. - Line 25: Initialize particle populations at an equilibrium distribution, with slightly increased density inside a circle of radius r. - Line 30: At each iteration step, the collisand the dynamic too afterwardsion specified by the variable bulkDynamics is applied to each grid node. - Line 31: After collision follows the streaming step.
-The boolean argument true indicates that boundaries are periodic. - Line 34: The ImageWriter offers a means of producing 2D images of format PPM.
+- Line 17: The previously instantiated dynamics are to be used on all lattice nodes.
+The domain on which to instantiate the dynamics is indicated explicitly, the x-index ranging from 0 to nx-1, and the y-index from 0 to ny-1. - Line 25: Initialize particle populations at an equilibrium distribution, with slightly increased density inside a circle of radius \mathbf{r} . - Line 30: At each iteration step, the collision specified by the variable bulkDynamics is applied to each grid node. - Line 31: After collision follows the streaming step.
+The boolean argument true indicates that boundaries are periodic. - Line 34: The ImageWriter offers a means of producing 2D images in PPM format.
 If the package ImageMagick is installed on your machine, you can also get GIF images.
 Four colormaps are available for each of the four elements ("earth", "water", "air", "fire") and one for the fifth element "leeloo" (see Ref.
-[14]). - Line 37: An object of type DataAnalysis2D is instantiated to extract the norm of the velocity from the numerical result.
+[3]). - Line 37: An object of type DataAnalysis2D is instantiated to extract the norm of the velocity from the numerical result.
 From this, an image is created with help of the ImageWriter, by rescaling the colormap to the range of values adopted by the velocity norm in the numerical result.